We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Diarrhea occurs when the intestines do not absorb enough fluid from the body’s waste.
-This means that a person may experience loose, fluid filled stools — with or without rectal pain — three or more times every day.
+This means that stools will contain the surplus fluids and a person may experience loose, fluid filled stools — with or without rectal pain — three or more times every day.

 Sometimes, especially in intense or chronic cases, diarrhea can cause a painful, burning sensation in the rectum and anus.